 An epidural steroid injection contains corticosteroids, which minimize inflammation, and a local anesthetic, which deadens the sensation in the painful area.
 There are several types of epidural steroid injections, including cervical spine injections (upper back), thoracic spine injections (middle of the back), and lumbar spine injections (lower back).

 Epidural steroid injections can ease your back pain for days, weeks, or even months.
-Texas Interventional Pain Management also offers other injections for back pain in specific areas, such as a medial branch block, an anesthetic injection that helps to diagnose the source of your pain, and trigger point injections, anesthetic-corticosteroid combinations that target painful muscle spasms.
+Tarpon Interventional Pain & Spine Care also offers other injections for back pain in specific areas, such as a medial branch block, an anesthetic injection that helps to diagnose the source of your pain, and trigger point injections, anesthetic-corticosteroid combinations that target painful muscle spasms.

 What are the other treatments for back pain?

-In addition to epidural injections, Texas Interventional Pain Management offers other back pain treatments, including:
+In addition to epidural injections, Tarpon Interventional Pain & Spine Care offers other back pain treatments, including:

 Radiofrequency ablation is a treatment in which radio wave energy heats and destroys selective areas of nerve tissue.
 This decreases nerve activity and offers relief for up to 18 months, potentially even years.